 Avoid opening links in a new tab or window.
 It can be disorienting - and can cause accessibility problems for people who cannot visually perceive that the new tab has opened.

-If you need a link to open in a new tab - for example, to stop the user losing information they’ve entered into a form - then include the words ‘opens in new tab’ as part of the link.
-There’s no need to say ‘tab or window’, since opening in a new tab is the default behaviour for most browsers.
+If you need a link to open in a new tab, include the words ‘opens in new tab’ as part of the link.
+A use case example is to stop the user losing information they’ve entered into a form.
+There’s no need to tell the user the new tab opens in a new window as this is the default behaviour for most browsers.

 rel="noreferrer noopener" along with